Areen-Rabieh/Areen15/README.md

-- 👋 Hi, I’m @Areen15
+- 👋 Hi, I’m @Areen
-- 👀 I’m interested in ...
+- 👀 I’m interested in Javascript.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on javascript projects.
-- 📫 How to reach me ...
+- 📫 How to reach me => Areen.Rabieh@gmail.com

 <!---
 Areen15/Areen15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.